Rental Reimbursement: Worth it?

 It’s all about you.
 We want to help you make the right coverage choices.

-Advertiser Disclosure: We strive to help you make confident insurance decisions.
+Advertiser Disclosure: We strive to help you make confident car insurance decisions.
 Comparison shopping should be easy.
-We partner with top insurance providers.
-This doesn't influence our content.
-Our opinions are our own.
+We are not affiliated with any one car insurance company and cannot guarantee quotes from any single provider.

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about car insurance.
 Our goal is to be an objective, third-party resource for everything car insurance related.
 We update our site regularly, and all content is reviewed by car insurance experts.

 While we normally discuss car insurance add-ons as a group, from time to time, we’ll single out an individual insurance policy add on.
-Add ons are extra coverages that go beyond the basics of liability, collision or comprehensive coverage.
+Add ons are extra coverages that go beyond the basics of liability, collision, or comprehensive coverage.
 At CarInsurance.org, we’re convinced that an informed auto insurance consumer will be able to get the coverages that are exactly what they need.

-At the end of this resource, you will be well-equipped to decide if this add on coverage is right for you from both a coverage perspective and a financial perspective.
+At the end of this article, you will be well-equipped to decide if this add-on coverage is right for you from both a coverage perspective and a financial perspective.

 Here’s a scenario in which you’d want rental reimbursement: You’ve been involved in an accident that has rendered your car inoperable – it cannot be driven.
-Your insurer has deemed the automobile repairable, although there is significant body and mechanical damage that will require multiple days to fix.
+Your insurer has deemed the automobile repairable, although there are significant body and mechanical damage that will require multiple days to fix.
 Even worse, the repair shop you want to perform the repairs has a significant backlog of over a week before they can even begin to get started on your car.

 The cheapest option will cost you $223.86 plus taxes and fees over the time your car is being repaired.
 The option most like the car you currently drive will cost you $349.86 plus taxes and fees.
 Add these totals to the deductible amount you’re likely out, and suddenly, you could be looking at a significant outlay of cash in a short period of time that you might not have budgeted for.